 Comapedrosa is the mountain that gives name to the natural park surrounding it, which was declared a protected area in 2003.

-With an imposing height of 2.942 mComapedrosa is the highest mountain in Andorra and the most emblematic one.
-The climb to the peak is beautiful, changing from forest landscape in lower altitudes to glacial cirques once you get closer to the summit.
+With an imposing height of 2.942 m, Comapedrosa is the highest mountain in Andorra and the most emblematic one.
+The climb to the peak is not just a physical challenge, but a beautiful journey, changing from forest landscape in lower altitudes to glacial cirques once you get closer to the summit.

 The route starts at the parking lot in Prat Sobirans.
 This is a paid parking lot.
 If you prefer to park for free, you can do so at the parking next to the Arinsal chairlift (only 5 min walking from the trailhead).
-Cross the tunnel with big brown letters saying Comapedrosa, and once you get out, turn right, and you’ll be at the trailhead.
+Cross the tunnel with big wood letters saying Comapedrosa, and once you get out, turn right, and you’ll be at the trailhead.

-The hike to Comapedrosa peak
+The hike to the Comapedrosa Peak

-The hike to summit the Comapedrosa starts at the residential area of Prat Sobirans.
+The hike to summit Comapedrosa starts at the residential area of Prat Sobirans.
 From the parking lot, turn right, and you’ll see a dirt road winding up.
 That’s the beginning of the route.

 The track is signposted with painted yellow dots.
 But for the most part, you’ll also follow the red and white stripes that mark the GR-11.
 Check every now and then you see them, and you’ll know you’re on the right track!

 The path becomes rockier and steeper for a while, but keep going!
 Soon, you’ll reach the Comapedrosa mountain pass.
-Keep pushing, and once you reach the top, the landscape suddenly widens before you.
+Keep pushing, and once you get to the top, the landscape suddenly widens before you.
 You’ll be rewarded with beautiful views of a large plain (named Pleta del Comapedrosa).
 If you switch your attention to the mountains in front of you, you’ll also be able to spot the mountain’s U-shape glacial valleys.

-The steep ascend gives you a break as you move through the comfortable flat terrain of the plain.
+The steep ascend gives you a break as you move through the comfortable, flat terrain of the plain.

 🍁 Our tip